MajedAbouhatab/Tracking-Space-Stations-With-RT-Thread-Studio/README.md

 ### Visual Studio Code

-We used [tzapu/WiFiManager](https://github.com/tzapu/WiFiManager) to connect ESP01 to Wi-Fi without hard coding credentials.
-Once we are online we can wait to URL to come from STM32F469 DISCOVERY via UART then send back the unprocessed response.
+We used [tzapu/WiFiManager](https://github.com/tzapu/WiFiManager) to connect ESP-01 to Wi-Fi without hard coding credentials.
+Once we are online we can wait for URL to come from STM32F469 DISCOVERY via UART then send back the unprocessed response.

 ### Hardware